 A Bit About Me

-Author of murder mysteries with a psychological twist, I have always loved to give life in ink to the colourful characters playing in my mind.
+Author of murder mysteries with a psychological twist, I've always loved giving life in ink to the colourful characters playing in my mind.

 After a degree in History and Philosophy and some experience in Human resources, I moved to Ireland in 2003 and worked a few years in financial services before I decided to go back to my old passion: writing.